microhh/readthedocs/source/Tutorials/realistic_cases.rst

 | The ``cabauw_input.nc`` file contains a ``radiation`` group with profiles of height, temperature, pressure, H\ :sub:`2`\ O, and O\ :sub:`3` at the ERA5 model levels.
     These profiles are used for calculating radiation in a background column.
     This is one column in which radiation is calculated to determine the incoming radiation at the top of the domain.
-    This is necessary as the domain top is generally far below the top of the atmopshere, hence we need to account for the attenuation of radiation.
+    This is necessary as the domain top is generally far below the top of the atmosphere, hence we need to account for the attenuation of radiation.
 | Furthermore, the ``init`` group of ``cabauw_input.nc`` contains concentrations of H\ :sub:`2`\ O and O\ :sub:`3` at the model levels, for the radiation computations within the domain.
     The concentration of H\ :sub:`2`\ O is only used initially, afterwards the simulated concentration is used.